frontenddogma/web-development-glossary/manuscript/c.md

 Cache
 : A hardware or software component that stores data so that future requests for that data can be served faster.
 The data stored in a cache might be the result of an earlier computation or a copy of data stored elsewhere.
 A cache hit occurs when the requested data can be found in a cache, while a cache miss occurs when it cannot.
 Cache hits are served by reading data from the cache, which is faster than recomputing a result or reading from a slower data store.&nbsp;[†](#w-cache)

+Call stack
+: A mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its place in a script that calls multiple functions—what function is currently being run and what functions are called from within that function, etc.&nbsp;[‡](#m-call-stack)

 Call to Action
 : A marketing term used extensively in advertising and selling.
 It refers to any device designed to prompt an immediate response or encourage an immediate sale.
 A CTA most often refers to the use of words or phrases that can be incorporated into sales scripts, advertising messages or web pages that encourage consumers to take prompt action.&nbsp;[†](#w-cta)